What Is the Process of Liquidating a Partnership Business

 Distribution of Assets

-The procedure for distributing partnership assets entails reimbursing each partner any amount due to them concerning capital and then allocating the residual assets to the two remaining partners or two partners individually, according to their respective capital contributions.
-This distribution can be in the form of cash or property.
+The procedure for distributing partnership assets involves reimbursing partners for any due capital, then allocating remaining assets to the partners based on their capital contributions, either in cash or property.

 Allocating partnership assets among partners involves providing each partner with any amounts due to them in terms of capital.